ShinySyntax/botdexdamar/README.md

 <br>

 ### 📌 Introduction
-Botdexdamar is an automated tool designed for trading and transacting on decentralized blockchains.
-The bot is equipped with various features that allow it to smoothly operate on decentralized exchanges.
-It can monitor market conditions and execute trades based on preset parameters.
-Its automated nature enables it to run 24/7 without needing constant human oversight.
-Botdexdamar also connects directly to blockchain nodes via APIs to integrate with various decentralized protocols.
-This gives it access to a wide range of investment opportunities in DeFi.
-With botdexdamar, you can perform transactions like buying new token launches faster.
-The bot can run on platforms like Uniswap, Pancakeswap, and others.
-Additionally, it supports two different blockchain - (EVM) and Solana.
+Botdexdamar is an automated tool designed to trade and transact on decentralized blockchains.
+This bot has been established since 2019.
+The bot is equipped with various features that allow it to operate smoothly on decentralized exchanges.
+It can monitor market conditions and execute trades based on predefined parameters.
+Its automated nature allows it to run 24/7 without the need for constant human supervision.
+Botdexdamar also connects directly to blockchain nodes through APIs to integrate with various decentralized protocols.
+This gives it access to various investment opportunities in DeFi.
+With botdexdamar, you can make transactions such as buying new token launches faster.
+This bot can run on platforms like Uniswap, Pancakeswap, and others.
+Additionally, it supports different blockchains such as evm, solana.

+### 📡 Support Blockchain
+- evm (ethereum, bsc, arbitrum, ...etc) mainnet / testnet
+- solana mainnet / testnet

 ### ❓ Question
 - Is there a monthly fee?
 No, you only need to pay once.